ursa-mikail/threat_modeling_framework_and_sop/readme.md

 ---

 ### Step 6: Address Trade-offs
-This step focuses on balancing security measures with system performance and usability.
+Step 6 addresses trade-offs.
+This stage acknowledges that implementing security measures can sometimes introduce trade-offs, such as performance impacts or usability constraints.
+Security professionals must carefully weigh these trade-offs and make informed decisions to strike a balance between robust security and maintaining the system's functionality and user experience.

 #### Step Breakdown
 | Step | Input | Means | Participants | Output |